Aston Villa start Samatta, Elmohamady and Trezeguet against Aubameyang’s Arsenal | Goal.com

 Team: Emi, Rob, Dav, Kol, Ced, Ceb, Tor, Sak, Lac, Ed, Auba.
 Sub: Macey, Hec, KT, Sok, AMN, Joe, Xhak, Smith, Pepe— Arsenal (@Arsenal) July 21, 2020

-Regular suspect Pierre-Emerick Aubameyang will lead Arteta’s attacking line-up alongside Alexandre Lacazette, while Eddie Nkeiah makes a return to the team after missing the games against Tottenham Hotspur and Liverpool due to card suspension.
+Pierre-Emerick Aubameyang will lead Arteta’s attacking line-up alongside Alexandre Lacazette, while Eddie Nketiah makes a return to the team after missing the games against Tottenham Hotspur and Liverpool due to suspension.